mybasementcloud/bash_4_Check_Point_scripts/README.md

 - Health_Check - System Health Check Script as provided in sk121447, including example of how to collect the generated files into a dump file location
 - MDM - Multi-Domain Management Server systems
 - Patch_HotFix - scripts that fix things
-- Session_Cleanup - Example of how to execute a session clean-up script to remove dead, zerolock sessions that might accumulate in API enabled R8X management systems, now includes MDM example.
+- Session_Cleanup - Example of how to execute a session clean-up script to remove dead, zerolock sessions that might accumulate in API enabled R8X management systems, with version 2018-11-21-1055CST using API script template so full access to CLI configuration of mgmt_cli authentication and access parameters run with --help to get CLI help; MDM specific scripts were removed, so use the -d <domain> parameter to identify the domain.
 - SmartEvent - SmartEvent related scripts for common operations, e.g. backup SmartEvent index and database files
 - SMS - Security Management Server systems
 - UserConfig - User configuration actions for bash CLI operations, like adding standard alias entries, etc.  Must be run by the specific user to execute configuration, which is available at next logon.

 NOTES:
 - Session_Cleanup
-  For MDM operations include "-d <MDM_Domain>" and any other specific command extensions to mgmt_cli which is run with "-r true".
-So if you need to specify the management server web ssl-port add "--port <port>".
+  Use the CLI parameters to configure operation.
   Examples:
-    mdm_show_zerolocks_sessions.v00.05.00.sh --port 4434 -d "Global"
+    show_zerolocks_sessions.v??.??.??.sh -r --port 4434 -d "Global"
-    mdm_show_zerolocks_sessions.v00.05.00.sh --port 4434 -d "System Data"
+    show_zerolocks_sessions.v??.??.??.sh -u admin --port 4434 -d "System Data"

-- Moved to new working folder /var/log/__customer/ from /var/ ; this is to hedge against los of files and information due to upgrade, like CPUSE operation for R80.20.M1 (and later)
+- Moved to new working folder /var/log/__customer/ from /var/ ; this is to hedge against los of files and information due to upgrade, like CPUSE operation for R80.20.M1, R80.20 GA T101, (and later)
-- Updated to different approach on identifing final Gaia version to account for R80.20.M1 (R80.20.M2 later) and wether R80.10 and above are handling Endpoint Security, since R80.20.M1 effectively upgrades R77.30.03
+- Updated to different approach on identifing final Gaia version to account for R80.20.M1 (R80.20.M2 later) and wether R80.10 and above are handling Endpoint Security, since R80.20.M1 effectively upgrades R77.30.03.
+Now updated to utilize available python scripts on Gaia instead of using clish commands that might get impaired by users in Gaia webUI
 - Updated to handle R80.20 GA and some R80.20 GoGo Gateway EA elements
 - Added sample updatescripts script to pull latest package of scripts (scripts.tgz) from a tftp server and expand them, after removing the existing script links and deleting the old folder